 Internal heat gains shall be 1,600 Btu/h sensible plus 230 Btu/h sensible and 200 Btu/h latent per occupant, with the number of occupants equal to the number of Bedrooms plus one.

-Heat pump equipment capacity shall be sized to equal the larger of the building heating and cooling loads calculated in accordance with these procedures.
+Heat Pump equipment capacity shall be sized to equal the larger of the building heating and cooling loads calculated in accordance with these procedures.

 To the degree that the installed equipment capacity for the Rated Home exceeds equipment properly sized in accordance with the above procedures, the impact of the over-sizing on part-load performance shall be accounted accordingly.

+When Dwelling-Unit Mechanical Ventilation supply air is conditioned before delivery to the Rated Home by a system serving more than one Dwelling Unit, the ventilation supply air shall be apportioned to the shared mechanical ventilation system that actively conditions (heats and/or cools) it, as described in the endnotes for Table 4.2.2(1).
+The ventilation conditioning load is the only space conditioning load that shall be assigned to that shared equipment.

-Air Source Heat Pumps.
-For heat pumps and air conditioners where a detailed, hourly HVAC simulation is used to separately model the compressor and evaporator energy (including part-load performance), the back-up heating energy, the distribution fan or blower energy and crank case heating energy, the Manufacturer’s Equipment Performance Rating (HSPF and SEER) shall be modified as follows to represent the performance of the compressor and evaporator components alone: HSPF, corr = HSPF, mfg / 0.582 and SEER, corr = SEER, mfg / 0.941.
+Air Source Heat Pumps and Air Conditioners.

+For Heat Pumps and air conditioners where a detailed, hourly HVAC simulation is used to separately model the compressor and evaporator energy (including part-load performance), the back-up heating energy, the distribution fan or blower energy and crank case heating energy, the Manufacturer’s Equipment Performance Rating (HSPF and SEER) shall be modified as follows to represent the performance of the compressor and evaporator components alone: HSPF, corr = HSPF, mfg / 0.582 and SEER, corr = SEER, mfg / 0.941.
 The energy uses of all components, including compressor and distribution fan/blower; and crank case heater, shall then be added together to obtain the total energy uses for heating and cooling.

+For a Chiller, model the Rated Home cooling system efficiency (SEER) using the rated efficiency of the Chiller with allowance for circulation pumps and fans according to the following formula:

+(Eq.
+4.4-1)

+Where:

+Cap = Chiller system output in Btu/hour

+aux = Total of the pumping and fan power serving the system in Watts.
+Convert HP to Watts with the formula:

+Watts = HP x 746 / motor efficiency.
+If motor efficiency is unknown, use 0.85

+auxdweq = Total of the in-unit cooling equipment power serving the Dwelling Unit in Watts

+Input = Chiller system power in Watts

+Ndweq = Number of Dwelling Units served by the shared system.

+For a Cooling Tower with WLHP’s, model the Rated Home cooling system efficiency (SEER) using the rated efficiency of the WLHP (EER) with allowance for the Rated Home’s portion of the in-building circulation pumps and cooling fans and circulation pumps according to the following formula:

+(Eq.
+4.4-2)

+Where:

+WLHPcap =WLHP cooling capacity in Btu/hour

+aux = Total of the pumping and fan power serving the system in Watts.
+Convert HP to Watts with the formula:

+Watts = HP x 746 / motor efficiency.
+If motor efficiency is unknown, use 0.85

+Input = WLHP system power in Watts using the formula:

+Input= WLHPcapEER

+Where: EER=Energy Efficiency Ratio of the WLHP

+Ndweq = Number of Dwelling Units served by the shared system.

 Ground Source Heat Pumps.
-For residential ground-loop and ground-water water-to-air heat pumps that are shipped with an integral blower fan and without a fluid circulation pump, the Auxiliary Electric Power shall be determined as follows:
+For residential ground-loop and ground-water water-to-air Heat Pumps that are shipped with an integral blower fan and without a fluid circulation pump, the Auxiliary Electric Consumption for the Rated Home shall be determined as follows:

-GSHP Auxiliary Electric Consumption (kWh/y) = GSHPpump - GSHPintp + GSHPfanESP
+GSHP Auxiliary Electric Consumption (kWh/y) = GSHPpump - GSHPintp + GSHPfan

 where: